Guyda Armstrong

 Overview

-I am a book historian and early modern literary scholar, working at the intersection of languages, information design, and the digital.
-I am currently Deputy Director and Scientific and Digital Lead for the John Rylands Research Institute and Library at the University of Manchester, and formerly led the Faculty of Humanities H-SIF-funded Digital Humanities initiative, DH@Manchester, from 2014 until 2020.
+I am the Director of the John Rylands Research Institute and Library at the University of Manchester, and a book historian and early modern literary scholar, who works at the intersection of languages, information design, and the digital.
+I formerly led the Faculty of Humanities H-SIF-funded Digital Humanities initiative, DH@Manchester, from 2014 until 2020.
 My current AHRC-funded research project, Envisioning Dante, c.
 1472-c.
 1630: Seeing and Reading the Early Printed Page is deeply situated in the Rylands’ world-leading early print collections and uses cutting-edge machine vision technologies to explore the evolution of the graphic design of Dante’s Divine Comedy through time and across different languages and reading communities.

 Further information